jlangch/venice/doc/readme/cryptography.md

-The 256 bit encryption key is derived from the passphrase using a *PBKDF2WithHmacSHA256* secret key factory with a 16 byte random salt and 65536 iterations.
+The 256 bit encryption key is derived from the passphrase using a *PBKDF2WithHmacSHA256* secret key factory with a 16 byte random salt and 3000 iterations.
 Carefully choose a long enough passphrase.

+The salt and the iterations for key creation can be configured.

 **IV, Nonce, Counter**